 – How to evaluate the pertinence of functionality in terms of costs and development time versus the return on investment.

-– How to implement simple but efficient validations when you don’t have much time to invest on a given functionality.
+– How to implement simple but efficient validations when you don’t have much time to invest in a given functionality.

 – How to implement complex validations through concrete examples.

-– How to determine when excessive validation becomes counter-productive and reduce the user-experience to such an extent that prospect and full-fledged customers give-up doing business with you.
+– How to determine when excessive validation becomes counter-productive and reduce the user-experience to such an extent that perspective and full-fledged customers give-up doing business with you.

 – How to evaluate properly how much effort should be invested to maximize the end result while minimizing the development time (and management time afterward).

-In this first part (beginner), we will explore the following examples:
+In this second part (advanced), we will explore the following examples:

 You can use freely all the presented source code in all your personal and professional projects without any restriction or copyright.
 This project represents about 30 hours of development for a seasoned programmer.

 If this tutorial was useful, don’t hesitate to like, comment, and share it with your friends.